Malayanil/Breast-Cancer-Prediction/README.md

 		plt.title('Convergence of Train and Test Graph')
 		plt.legend()
 		plt.show()
+		# The graph has been shown in Section 3 of this file.

 	d) Accuracy is also tested upon the Train Set and the Test Set.